SKÖLIOSIS WEEK 17: PURPLE HEARTS — Vikings 23, Lions 10

 Next Year Prediction: Purple Hearts Club

 Who knows whether any of those predictions will come true.
 Like we said, the future is elusive.
 But there is one prediction we can count on.
-That prediction is regardless of where we are at this time next year, us fans will still be here.
+That prediction is regardless of where the Vikings are at this time next year, the fans will still be here.
 Because that’s life’s one constant.
-We don’t run off to Canada and avoid the Purple War.
+We don’t run off to Canada to avoid the Purple War.
 We stick it out.
 We fight through the pain.
 We show up.
-Just like Harry said.
 That’s what Purple Hearts do.
-And even though we’ll probably never see a Super Bowl in our lifetime, as even Harry seemed to stop short of saying it in his interview, as if not believing it himself, But he knows we’ll still be here either way.
+Just like Harry the Hitman said.
+And even though we’ll probably never see a Super Bowl in our lifetime . . . even Harrison Smith stopped short of saying long suffering Vikings fans would eventually get their Super Bowl in his emotional postgame interview, as if not believing it himself.
+But The Hitman knows we’ll still be here either way.
 Cause that’s what we do.
 We endure.

 Skol!!